 What's open in the North York Moors - attractions and activity providers

 We recommend you have the most up-to-date information before you go anywhere and check individual websites before you set out as not everywhere will be open.
-Remember you may need to pre-book and some have timed entries in place.
-Please be aware most indoor facilities will be closed, except for toilets and retail.
+Remember you may still need to pre-book and some attractions have timed entries in place.

-During your time in the National Park, we ask you to be considerate and observe social distancing.
+During your time in the National Park, it is important to consider that others may wish to take a more cautious approach as we open up.
+Remember everyone’s choice is personal – please be kind and respectful.
 We want you to feel confident and reassured but above all, have a fun and memorable time.

 Click to plan your visit and see the full list of open attractions and activities you can take part in.